DreamyCecil/SE1-StaticLibrariesForGames/README.md

 The repository also includes `.def` and `.exports.txt` files containing lists of mangled symbols of exported C++ functions and variables.

+*You can check [**this repository**](https://github.com/DreamyCecil/SE1-LibrarySymbolDifferences) to see which functions and variables have been added and exported in each game compared to original Serious Sam engines that these games were based on.*

 # Notes

 - All games are presumably built using MSVC compilers from version 6.0 (**Microsoft Visual C++ 6.0**) to version 10.0 (**Visual Studio 2010**).